High Protein Turkey Meatballs with Lentils (Easy Tikka Masala)

 Although garnish is optional in this recipe, adding chopped herbs and fresh lemon juice truly intensifies the flavor of the dish.

-Yes, this lentil tikka masala freezes very well.
+Yes, this tikka masala freezes well.
 Let it cool down completely, then store in airtight containers and place in the freezer for up to 2 months.
 When ready to use, thaw overnight in the refrigerator and reheat on the stove or microwave.

 Lentils with Turkey Meatballs Tikka Masala